alexapenwell/college-projects/index.md

 #### Project 1: Database Creation for an Interior Design Company
 <a href="apenwell-P3v2.db" title="Database Creation Project">Click here to download a version of the database</a>
+<a href="P3.sql" title="Database Creation Project SQL Statements">Click here to view SQL insert and query statements</a>
 **Class: INLS 523: Database Systems I**

 **Project Description:** Ths semester-long database project covered the whole process of database design and development, beginning with understanding requirements and turning them into a database design, and ending with running queries in our fully functioning database.
 I created ER diagrams, database schemas, data dictionaries, and SQL create statements and queries.